datamacgyver/ds-process/README.md

 * Add some references/links to what I've used
 * Where should all this live?
 * Generalise the points - we don't just build models!
-* Need to add we need to establish baselines!